shkyb/shkyb.github.io/_pages/home.md

     actions:
     - label: "Check my Portfolio"
       url: "https://behance.net/shakib-alipour"
-excerpt: "**Multidisciplinary Designer** with a Passion for Innovation and Human-Centered Design. <br/><small> Discover my portfolio on Behance and delve into my creative world.</small>"
+excerpt: "Multidisciplinary Designer with a Passion for Innovation and Human-Centered Design. <br/><br/><small> Discover my portfolio on Behance and delve into my creative world.</small>"
-intro:
-  - excerpt: "🧭 Site's out exploring new design horizons.
-Stay tuned for its return! 🪃"

 ---

-{% include feature_row id="intro" type="center" %}
+🧭 Site's out exploring new design horizons.
+Stay tuned for its return! 🪃